 Head down into Croyde through the lanes.
 Stop off in the village for refreshment.

-Easy Option Catch the bus back, or better catch the bus to Croyde and do the walk backwards.
+Easy option catch the bus back, or begin by catching the bus to Croyde and do the walk backwards.

 Mid option.
 Retrace your way back using a slightly different walk for the Croyde side.